Diocese of Novaliches: History

 The history of the Diocese of Novaliches can be traced to the creation of the town of Novaliches in the 1800s during the Spanish colonization period in the Philippines.
 General Manuel Pavía was named Governor-General of the Philippine Islands.
 He arrived in Manila in 1854 with the task of establishing a penal colony where prisoners would be granted lands they would develop in exchange for their release.
-The colony was given the name Hacienda Tala since the once heavily forested area became identical to one where a star (“tala”) had fallen after clearing.
+The colony was given the name Hacienda Tala since the once heavily forested area became identical to one where a star ("tala") had fallen after clearing.
 This hacienda grew into a larger community that eventually merged with the haciendas of Malinta and Piedad in forming the independent town of Novaliches on January 26, 1856.

 Novaliches (which present-day area is now shared by Quezon City and Caloocan) became part of the Province of Bulacan until 1858, when it was annexed to the Province of Manila.
 The name Novaliches came from the name of a small village 60 kilometers away from the city of Valencia, Spain, that was awarded to General Pavía, who was given the title Marqués of Novaliches by Queen Isabella II in 1840 for having defended her from the claims of her uncle Prince Carlos during the First Carlist War (1833–1839).

-Soon after the establishment of the new town, Manila Archbishop José Julián de Aranguren, O.A.R., decreed the creation of its parish on September 24, 1856.
-The chapel of the Corpus Christi was elevated to the status of a parroquia (parish church) and Fray Andres Martin, O.S.A., an Augustinian priest from Spain, was appointed as the first parish priest.
+Soon after the establishment of the new town, Manila Archbishop José Julián de Aranguren decreed the creation of its parish on September 24, 1856.
+The chapel of the Corpus Christi was elevated to the status of a parroquia (parish church) and Andres Martin, an Augustinian priest from Spain, was appointed as the first parish priest.
 The parish church was dedicated in honor of Nuestra Senora de la Merced (Our Lady of Mercy).
 However, the church was burned during the Philippine Revolution of 1896, and the assigned Augustinian priests returned to Spain.
 The parcel of land where the parroquia once stood was donated to the Archdiocese of Manila.
 In 1899, Novaliches ceded its township to the Municipality of Caloocan.
 It was in 1928 when the parish was restored with the appointment of a diocesan parish priest, Father Victor Raymundo.